globus-labs/diaspora-event-sdk/README.md

 ```bash
 pip install diaspora-event-sdk
 ```
-Note: This method omits the necessary dependencies for KafkaProducer and KafkaConsumer classes.
+Note: This does not install the necessary dependency for `KafkaProducer` and `KafkaConsumer` classes.

 ## Use Diaspora Event Fabric SDK